Startup-Nights/website/content/pages/tickets.md

         name: Ecosystem
         description:
           - >-
-            Institutions such as universities and politics.
-They can expect opportunities to partner with corporates and show their latest research to aspiring founders.
+            Institutions such as universities and politics, you get opportunities to partner with corporates and show your latest research to aspiring founders.
         benefits:
           - Ticket for both days